ryanczm/Analytic-Musings/notes/fa/fa.md

 In terms of research:

 * Look at match threads/data from the most XG-failed matches and try and figure out the pattern.
+* Look at data where teams go on streaks while conflicting their XG.
+Figure out why the streak happens and why it breaks.

 In terms of data: